lewisknewton/questionnaire-engine/README.md

 },
 ```

-This example contains all required attributes, as well as the additional required `options` attribute used for questions with more than one input.
+This example contains all required attributes, as well as the additional required `options` attribute used for questions with more than one input (multi- and single-select questions).

+To make participants required to answer a question, give the question the `required` attribute and set it to `true`.

 ### Responses